thi-ng/zig-thing/README.md

 ## Usage with Zig's package manager

-There are no releases of this project available yet, you can refer to a certain commit and add this to your `build.zig.zon` file:
+There are no releases of this project available yet, you can refer to a certain commit and add something like this to your `build.zig.zon` file:

 ```zig
 .{